smrubin/smrubin.github.io/_posts/2016-04-03-web-development-tools-i-wish-i-had-known-from-the-start-part-2.md

 img: web-development-tools-i-wish-i-had-known-from-the-start-part-2.jpg
 featured: true
 comments: true
+keywords: "development, tools, resources, wish, wished, start, developer, web, best, practices, rubin, sam"
+description: "I have discovered some amazing tools and resources that enable me to develop at many times the pace.
+Not only do these resources help me to develop faster, but they also help me to develop better- writing cleaner code, optimizing my web applications, and using industry best practices.
+It is my goal that this blog post not only serves as a continuallly updated repository for myself, but will also help junior, or even experienced, developers discover some amazing tools."
 ---

 Part 2 of my favorite web development tools continues.
 If you haven't checked out [Part 1]({{site.baseurl}}/blog/web-development-tools-i-wish-i-had-known-from-the-start-part-1) yet, be sure to give it a read as it talks about the motivation behind this series.
 Here are *even more* of tools I use frequently and wish I had known about a lot sooner.